CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2026-02-19.md

 - @stigtsp
   - CVE workflow
-  - working on alternative workflow tools for CVE based on YAML
-  - easier to use than Vulnogram
+    - Working on alternative workflow tools for CVE based on YAML that is easier to use than Vulnogram
-  - possible bulk updates
+    - Allows possible bulk updates

   - @sjn @robrwo
-    - questions about posting links to CVEs in Mastodon, BlueSky etc.
+    - Questions about posting links to CVEs in Mastodon, BlueSky etc.
-    - there is no RSS available for the CVE announcement list
+    - There is no RSS available for the CVE announcement list
     - @sjn suggests a custom emitter that produces content suitable for manual cut&paste (max 280 chars) for now.
 API auto-posting can come later

   - @timlegge
-    - a copy of published CVEs should be kept in a public git repo
+    - Suggests that a copy of published CVEs should be kept in a public git repo
-    - this should be a file copy, not clone of CNA repo, with sanity checks to ensure CVEs public
+    - This should be a file copy, not clone of CNA repo, with sanity checks to ensure CVEs public
+    - @robrwo notes that we host patches from CNA repo on CPANSec website, and could host CVEs there as well
-    - but MITRE has a public git repo
+    - @stigtsp MITRE has a public git repo, so this may be unnecessary

   - @robrwo
-    - working on CVE Workflow documentation
+    - Working on CVE Workflow documentation
-    - CVE "style guide" thaat could be incorporated into @stigtsp's cna tool
+    - CVE "style guide" that could be incorporated into @stigtsp's cna tool

 - @timlegge
   - OpenSSF Vulnerability Disclosure WG